CT-VDETR: Semi-supervised 3D Trauma Detection in Computed Tomography (CT) scans using Dense Vertex Relative Position Encoding: Introduction

-Medical imaging plays a pivotal role in modern diagnostic workflows, with Computer Tomography (CT) scans being particularly valuable for detecting internal injuries and anatomical abnormalities.
-However, manual analysis of 3D medical volumes is time-intensive, requires expert knowledge, and is prone to inter-observer variability.
-The development of automated 3D object detection systems for medical imaging promises to improve diagnostic accuracy, reduce radiologist workload, and enable faster clinical decision-making, particularly in emergency settings where timely diagnosis is critical.
+Medical imaging plays a pivotal role in modern diagnostic workflows, with Computed Tomography (CT) scans being particularly valuable for detecting internal injuries and anatomical abnormalities, especially in trauma and emergency care \cite{brenner2007ct}.
+Manual analysis of 3D medical volumes is time-intensive, requires expert knowledge, and is prone to inter-observer variability \cite{elmore2009variability}.
+The development of automated 3D object detection systems for medical imaging promises to improve diagnostic accuracy, reduce radiologist workload, and enable faster clinical decision-making, particularly in emergency settings where timely diagnosis is critical \cite{litjens2017survey}.

-Traditional approaches to medical image analysis have predominantly relied on 2D slice-by-slice evaluation or 3D convolutions, which fail to capture complex spatial relationships inherent in volumetric data.
-Furthermore, the scarcity of annotated medical datasets, where obtaining pixel-level segmentation masks requires significant expert time, poses a fundamental bottleneck for supervised learning approaches.
-In the RSNA abdominal trauma detection dataset used in this work, only 206 of 4711 available series contain segmentation masks, representing less than 5\% labeled data.
-This severe label scarcity requires novel approaches that effectively leverage unlabeled data.